oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 | ::${t}SysmanFrequencyGetState()        | Get the current frequency request, actual frequency, TDP frequency and throttle reasons.
 If there are sub-devices, takes the average of the frequencies and merges the throttle reasons. | Get the current frequency request, actual frequency, TDP frequency and throttle reasons for the sub-device only. |
 | ::${t}SysmanFrequencyGetThrottleTime() | Gets the amount of time the frequency domain has been throttled.
 If there are sub-devices, it will return the max across all of them. | Gets the amount of time the frequency domain in the sub-device has been throttled. |

-It is only permitted to set the frequency limits if the device property ::${t}_sysman_properties_t.haveFreqControl is true for the specific frequency domain.
+It is only permitted to set the frequency limits if the device property ::${t}_freq_properties_t.canControl is true for the specific frequency domain.

 Setting the min/max frequency limits to the same value, software is effectively disabling the hardware controlled frequency and getting a fixed stable